enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 All of Finatra's routes and logic are defined via Controllers that are installed via the server definition.
-What you need to know from this is that we're defining a route at path 'GET /score' with some nonsense example logic to illustrate how or why we might need to test traces in our local business logic... locally...
+What you need to know from this is that we're defining a route at path `GET /score` with some nonsense example logic to illustrate how or why we might need to test traces in our local business logic... locally...

-If the request has a "name" query param, it will return a score that is the length of the "name" string (i.e. `GET "/score?name=ian`).
-Unless there is a "multiplier" integer value supplied as another query param on the request (i.e. `GET "/score?name=ian&multiplier=5`), the score returned will be the 'name' length multiplied by the 'multiplier'.
+If the request has a `name` query param, it will return a score that is the length of the `name` string (i.e. `GET "/score?name=ian`, score = `3`).
+Unless there is a "multiplier" integer value supplied as another query param on the request (i.e. `GET "/score?name=ian&multiplier=5`, score = `15`), the score returned will be the 'name' length multiplied by the 'multiplier'.
-If no 'name' query param is present, a -1 is always returned as the score.
+If no `name` query param is present, a `-1` is always returned as the score.

 The point of this example isn't the logic, it's that we have a way to conditionally append an annotation to our distributed trace.
 It's pretty common to have branching or conditional logic and only want/need to annotate in those scenarios.
-This is accomplished via our `trace.recordBinary` calls in the controller.
+This is accomplished via our `trace.recordBinary` calls in the Controller.

 ```scala
 class ExampleController extends Controller {